danschmidt5189/yii-rest/README.md

 ## REST Controller

 Each REST controller handles a specific class of resources.
-It does not instantiate the resource directly.
-That function is delegated to the controller's parameter model.
-(See below.)

-The included RESTController base class handles:

-- Filtering invalid requests by HTTP method
-- Loading the appropriate action parameter model
-- Filtering out invalid action parameters

-When inheriting from RESTController, you must implement:

-- Your controller's parameter model, which is a FormModel used to validate and later bind your action parameters
-- getRawActionParams(), which maps request parameters to the attributes of your action params model.
-This maps public (web) request properties to your internal model interface.
-If your model, the request, and your actions share the same parameter names, you won't need to override this.
+There are two key additions to REST controllers that differentiate them from normal controllers:

+1. RESTEndpoint, which extracts raw action parameters from the request.
+This maps the controller's public interface to its private interface and describes what data the controller understands from the client.
+2. RESTParams, which processes the raw action parameters.
+This is responsible for validating and filtering the raw parameters so they can be passed to an action.

+Simply put, the RESTEndpoint takes a raw request and maps it into something that can be set as the attributes of the RESTParams model.
+The RESTParams model validates the mapped data and exposes it to the controller actions.

+Think of RESTEndpoint as an OOP version of getActionParams(), and RESTParams as an OOP version of loadModel().

 ```php
 <?php